1,000+ Opportunities

 Feel free to look up specific properties listed as National Historic Landmarks or properties listed in the National Register of Historic Places using these sites.
 NPS & Historic Preservation National Register of Historic Places Preserving America's Heritage National Historic Landmarks Program Last updated: August 29, 2024

-Based on current listing details, eligibility includes: States, Tribes, local governments, educational institutions, and nonprofit organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: States, Tribes, local governments, educational institutions, and nonprofit organizations.
+Confirm the full requirements in the official notice before applying.

 Underrepresented Communities Grants is a program from the U.S. National Park Service that funds efforts to diversify listings in the National Register of Historic Places.
 Administered through the Historic Preservation Fund (HPF), the program supports surveys and inventories of historic properties associated with communities underrepresented in the National Register, as well as the development of nominations for specific sites.
 All funded projects must result in the submission of a new or amended nomination to the National Register of Historic Places.
 Grants are awarded through a competitive process and do not require a non-federal match.
 Eligible applicants include states, tribes, local governments, educational institutions, and nonprofit organizations.
 Applications must be submitted via Grants.gov under Assistance Listing 15.966.